Photo by Todd & Brad Reed Photography

 Visit the Hamlin Lake Beach in the Ludington State Park

-The Ludington State Park is Open!
+The Ludington State Park Had a Major Upgrade!

-Hamlin Lake Waters
+Visit the Hamlin Lake Dam

-Families especially appreciate the park’s Hamlin Lake Beach for its calm waters, sandy shore, playground, picnic shelter, restrooms, and concessions.
-From here, it’s just a short stroll to the Hamlin Lake Dam, which was constructed during the logging era when lumbermen dammed the Big Sable River to make a holding pond for felled trees.
-The other beach stretches for miles along Lake Michigan, perfect for sunning, swimming, and jumping in the waves on a windy day!
+From the Hamlin Lake Beach, it’s just a short stroll to the Hamlin Lake Dam, which was constructed during the logging era when lumbermen dammed the Big Sable River to make a holding pond for felled trees.
+It’s exciting to walk above the dam, to hear the roar of the rushing water, and to feel the spray in the air.

 Contact Ludington State Park